DragoniteSpam/GameMakerTutorialTutorial/README.md

 If you've been on the Internet for any length of time, you've no doubt seen someone make the claim "I followed \[insert popular tutorial here\] but it didn't work."
 If you have, you know [exactly where this is going](https://youtu.be/o_Zu5Lr3rmY).
 If not, welcome to the Internet, have a look around, anything that brain of yours can think of can be found.

 Often times, even with the best-made tutorials, following them beat-for-beat without mentally engaging with the content won't work out.
 If you're not vigilant, it's easy to let mistakes slip in unnoticed that cause the whole process to break.
-If you can avoid that, transferring the information from the tutorial to your own project without thinking critically about it will be a challenge.
+If you can avoid that, transferring the information from the tutorial to your own project without thinking critically about it will still be a challenge.

 Most tutorials are presented in a setting that's a bit like a practice arena for a self-driving car, in that they're created in a mostly-empty test setting with minimal distractions or opportunities for unexpected things to go wrong.
-In the real world, of course, your game is going to have a ton of other things going on in parallel, perhaps with [questionably-engineered systems that run lots of red lights and throw rocks at things they don't recognize](https://en.wikipedia.org/wiki/Spaghetti_code).
+In the real world, of course, your game is going to have a ton of other things happening in parallel, perhaps with [questionably-engineered systems that run lots of red lights and throw rocks at things they don't recognize](https://en.wikipedia.org/wiki/Spaghetti_code).
 This metaphor got away from me.

 ### Do You Need a Tutorial?